ariadne-cps/website/content/installation.md

 Optionally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).

-### Building the library
+### Building the distribution

-The build system is CMake.
+The build system used is CMake.
 The compiler we tested the library under Ubuntu is g++, while for macOS is clang.
-To build the library in a clean way, it is preferable that you set up a build subdirectory from the root of the Ariadne directory:
+To build the distribution in a clean way, it is preferable that you set up a build subdirectory from the root of the Ariadne director.
+For example:

     $ mkdir build
     $ cd build